Homeschooling in Montgomery County

 If you’re thinking about homeschooling, you’re not alone.
 Nationwide, the number of homeschooled students nearly doubled from between 1999 and 2016, increasing from 850,000 to almost 1.7 million, according to the National Center for Education Statistics (NCES).
 About 16 percent of homeschooling families identify their student’s special needs as an important reason for selecting homeschooling, according to NCES.

 In Montgomery County, just over 2,500 students were homeschooled in 2018-19, pre-covid.
-Homeschooling surged in popularity during the pandemic, with nearly 3,900 homeschooled county students in 2020-21 , according to the Maryland State Department of Education.
+Homeschooling surged in popularity during the pandemic, with over 4,500 homeschooled county students in 2020-21 , according to the Maryland State Department of Education.
+That number saw a slight decline to 4,129 students in 2021-22.
 See more homeschooling statistics across Maryland.

 All 50 states permit homeschooling, with each state determining the related regulations.
 Under Maryland law, a parent or guardian who chooses to teach his or her child at home must provide “regular, thorough instruction in the studies usually taught in the public schools to children of the same age.”